Why this post?

 There is a general notion that Artificial Intelligence is all about algorithms.
 If you look around most of the courses, books, blogs, etc, you will find that most of them cover how you can apply certain algorithms and further optimize those algorithms.

 After working on a few real-world AI/ML projects, you will realize that while algorithms are at the core, AI is much more than algorithms.
 From identifying & assessing AI opportunities in your organization/department to deploying and maintaining the solutions in production, a lot goes into AI/ML projects.

 In this post, I am going to briefly touch every aspect of AI/ML project lifecycle.
-Good news is, as a data scientist you need not master every aspect, but knowing those areas to some extent will help you contribute better in the real-world projects.
+The good news is, as a data scientist you need not master every aspect, but knowing those areas to some extent will help you contribute better in real-world projects.

 A single post can’t make you an AI professional, but it can ask relevant questions & increase awareness, seeking answers to these questions can help you build your own AI roadmap.

 We can segregate all these aspects of AI into 5 parts: AI Introduction, AI Pre-requisites, AI Concepts & Algorithms, Enterprise AI & Peripherals of AI

 AI is a team game, every aspiring AI role needs to have a common understanding of AI/ML field.
 This part covers a simple What, Why & How of AI: